Aswathy-Gopinath/maveliGPT/README.md

       3.when is onam
       4.when is onam celebrated
       5.tell me about onam traditions
-                                   -------------------- Note:Please try to ash the questions above and also in the same manner
+                                   -------------------- Note:Please try to ask the questions above and also in the same manner